AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/troubleshooting.md

 #### Will namespace priority apply to Profile record datasets in Real-Time Customer Profile?

-No. Namespace priority will only apply to Experience Event datasets using the Experience Data Model (XDM) ExperienceEvent Class.
+No. Namespace priority will only apply to Experience Event datasets using the XDM ExperienceEvent Class.

 #### How does this feature work in tandem with the identity graph guardrails of 50 identities per graph?
 Does namespace priority affect this system defined guardrail?